rhayman/SpatialRateMapPlugin/README.md

 └── xy_data.npy

-xy_data.npy - an n_sample x 2 array where column 0 is x and column 1 is y.
+xy_data.npy - an n_samples x 2 array where column 0 is x and column 1 is y.

 position_timestamps.npy - a vector of timestamps, again in samples, that matches the length of the pos samples in data_array